-That was but one of many deep changes summer race riots, student protests, Vietnam that would change the meaning of liberalism and help shake the Times from its perception that it was a part of the national government.
+That was but one of many deep changes-summer race riots, student protests, Vietnam-that would change the meaning of liberalism and help shake the Times from its perception that it was a part of the national government.97 injustices.
+99 Perhaps unconsciously, Lewis was assisting in the creation of the cult of the Court that became a staple of modern liberalism.
+100 Along with showing how to do the job well, that may have been his biggest legacy.

 Lewis was a reporter, not a seer, and he reflected rather than transcended the dominant opinions of the era.
 But his platform allowed him to influence those opinions.
 His Sunday articles-not to mention his book on Gideon v.
-Wainwright-are celebratory.
-They are about good, learned men grappling with the great problems in our society, implementing our national moral consensus, and righting injustices.
-Perhaps unconsciously, Lewis was assisting in the creation of the cult of the Court that became a staple of modern liberalism.
-Along with showing how to do the job well, that may have been his biggest legacy.
+Wainwright98-are celebratory.
+They are about good, learned men grappling with the great problems in our society, implementing our national moral consensus, and righting

-\I would like to thank Tom Krattenmaker, H.W.
+I would like to thank Tom Krattenmaker, H.W.
 Perry, and David Rabban for their helpful comments on earlier drafts.
 I also made some changes based on Lewis's comments on the previous draft.

-Gay Talese, The Kingdom and the Power 350 (1966).
-Harrison Salisbury, Without Fear or Favor 411 (1980).
-Lewis won the 1955 Pulitzer for national reporting based on stories about the Navy Department's dismissal of
+1Gay Talese, The Kingdom and the Power 350 (1966).
+2Harrison Salisbury, Without Fear or Favor 411 (1980).
+3Lewis won the 1955 Pulitzer for national reporting based on stories about the Navy Department's dismissal of

 Abraham Chasanow as a security risk.
 As a result of Lewis's stories, Chasanow was reinstated and the Navy acknowledged it had committed a grave injustice.
 At the time Lewis was a reporter for the Washington Daily News.
-369 U.S. 186 (1962).
+4369 U.S. 186 (1962).

-Linda Greenhouse claimed the other Pulitzer in 1998.
-The Harvard faculty was also able to offer whatever Frankfurter wished to pass on (assuming he did not wish to do so himself).
+5Linda Greenhouse claimed the other Pulitzer in 1998.

+6The Harvard faculty was also able to offer whatever Frankfurter wished to pass on (assuming he did not wish to do so himself).
 I know Lewis tried to get some law clerks as sources, but I do not know if he ever succeeded.
 Getting a Justice would be easier.

-Legislative Apportionment and the Federal Courts, 71 Harv.
+7Legislative Apportionment and the Federal Courts, 71 Harv.
 L. Rev. 1057 (1958).

-Perez v.
+8Perez v.
 Brownwell, 356 U.S. 44 (1958) and Trop v.
 Dulles, 356 U.S. 86 (1958) (involuntary expatriation): "The Justices put their deep philosophic differences on vivid display Monday, in their written opinions and even more in their oral comments.
 Their remarks in the courtroom verged on the bitter, even waspish."
 April 1, 1958 at 17; Dick v.
 New York Life Ins.
 Co., 359 U.S. 437 (1959) (reinstating a jury verdict for a widow): Warren "reviewed in human, almost folksy terms, the issues in the case" while Frankfurter "read his colleagues a lecture on the need to conserve the Court's time and energy by avoiding trivial cases."
 May 19, 1959 at 1.

-On the other hand, writing accurate summaries has proven difficult for any number of others.
+9On the other hand, writing accurate summaries has proven difficult for any number of others.

-James Reston, Deadline 204 (1991).
+10James Reston, Deadline 204 (1991).

-"Once during the early Kennedy years when the Administration was at the height of its arrogance, particularly in its image making, Reston decided that Ted Sorenson [President Kennedy's chief of staff] had been bullying his new and not yet entirely established man at the White House, Tom Wicker.
+11"Once during the early Kennedy years when the Administration was at the height of its arrogance, particularly in its image making, Reston decided that Ted Sorenson [President Kennedy's chief of staff] had been bullying his new and not yet entirely established man at the White House, Tom Wicker.
 So he picked up the phone and he called Sorensen and rather gently suggested that it would probably not be a good idea to push Wicker around.
-'We got here before you got here, Ted,' he reminded Sorensen, and we will be here when you are gone.''
+'We got here before you got here, Ted,' he reminded Sorensen, and we will be here when you are gone."
 David Halberstam, The Powers that Be 221 (1979).